-- Ensuring adequate provision of supporting infrastructure including additional education capacity, community and health facilities in accordance with the most recently published Infrastructure Delivery Plan.
-This is likely to include a new two form entry primary school with potential for expansion, expansion of secondary school provision, early years' childcare provision, community hall/centre and expansion of doctors' surgery plus flexible space for employment/small-scale leisure use; - Maximising the potential for sustainable travel links through improved public transport, including consideration of opportunities to reduce community severance caused by the railway line as well as the inclusion of cycling and pedestrian routes including linking to the National Cycle Network Route 2 along the A259 and proposed enhancements as part of the Chichester to Emsworth Cycle Path (ChEm Route); - Protecting residential properties from noise on the A27, through for example the sensitive use of acoustic screening; - Creating new areas of open space and green infrastructure through planting, including maintenance and enhancement of perimeter landscaping to screen development and reduce noise.
-There is an ambition in the Neighbourhood Plan to establish a Green Ring around Southbourne and appropriately located green infrastructure would contribute to achieving this. - Account taken of the West Sussex Joint Minerals Local Plan, and associated Minerals and Waste Safeguarding Guidance, in relation to the sites within the parish being within a defined Minerals Safeguarding Area. - Account taken of the West Sussex Waste Local Plan and associated Minerals and Waste Safeguarding Guidance in relation to the safeguarding policy W2. - 10.57.
+- school provision, early years' childcare provision, community hall/centre and expansion of doctors' surgery plus flexible space for employment/small-scale leisure use: - Maximising the potential for sustainable travel links through improved public transport, including consideration of opportunities to resolve the situation relating to the various existing or planned railway crossings as well as the inclusion of cycling and pedestrian routes; - Protecting residential properties from noise on the A27, through for example the sensitive use of acoustic screening; - Creating new areas of open space and green infrastructure through planting, including maintenance and enhancement of perimeter landscaping to screen development and reduce noise.
+There is an ambition in the Neighbourhood Plan to establish a Green Ring around Southbourne and appropriately located green infrastructure would contribute to achieving this. - 10.57.
 With a range of ownerships within the Broad Location it is imperative that development should be comprehensively masterplanned to ensure sustainable development can be achieved.
 Piecemeal development that does not take account of the need for wider development in the broad location and prejudices opportunities for cumulative issues, particularly relating to infrastructure, to be addressed will not be supported. - 10.58.
 If there are problems relating to land ownership in bringing forward this strategic development, the council will consider the use of compulsory purchase powers to secure its delivery.